 Title: Sole Practitioner

-Jerry Cox, Sole Practitioner at Criminal Defense Law, PSC, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in trial and criminal defense law.
+Elizabeth Rose Alexander, Sole Practitioner at the Law Offices of Elizabeth Alexander, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in the legal field.